osrg/namazu/example/zk-repro-2080.nfqhook/README.md

 If the bug could not be reproduced, you might have to modify the `interval` parameter in `config.toml`. (about 30 msecs to 80 msecs)

 ## Analyze
-Unlike [ZOOKEEPER-2212](../zk-found-2212.ryu/README.md), you cannot use the Earthquake event history for analysis.
+Unlike [ZOOKEEPER-2212](../zk-found-2212.ryu/README.md), you cannot use the Namazu event history for analysis.

-Instead, you can estimate the cause of the bug using Earthquake branch analyzer for Java.
+Instead, you can estimate the cause of the bug using Namazu branch analyzer for Java.

 	$ java -jar ../../bin/earthquake-analyzer.jar /tmp/zk-2080/ --classes-path /tmp/zk-2080/materials/zookeeper/build/classes